aragon/aragon-id/README.md

-As summarized by [Dan Finlay](https://medium.com/@danfinlay/the-future-of-ens-subdomain-markets-e5b7d98a18d3) and [Nick Johnson](https://medium.com/the-ethereum-name-service/results-of-the-first-ens-workshop-ab5e8d39fb79) as part of the first ENS workshop, ENS subdomain registrations are, by default, liable to be changed by the owner of the domain at any time.
-The domain owner has the power to change the details of any subdomains and can even transfer ownership of the domain back to themselves by calling the auction registrar's [`finalizeAuction()`](https://github.com/ethereum/ens/blob/master/contracts/HashRegistrarSimplified.sol#L458) or [`transfer()`](https://github.com/ethereum/ens/blob/master/contracts/HashRegistrarSimplified.sol#L475) at any time.
+As summarized by [Dan Finlay](https://medium.com/@danfinlay/the-future-of-ens-subdomain-markets-e5b7d98a18d3) and [Nick Johnson](https://medium.com/the-ethereum-name-service/results-of-the-first-ens-workshop-ab5e8d39fb79) as part of the first ENS workshop, ENS subnode registrations are, by default, liable to be changed by the owner of the node at any time.
+The node owner has the power to change the details of any subnodes and can even transfer ownership of the node back to themselves by calling the auction registrar's [`finalizeAuction()`](https://github.com/ethereum/ens/blob/master/contracts/HashRegistrarSimplified.sol#L458) or [`transfer()`](https://github.com/ethereum/ens/blob/master/contracts/HashRegistrarSimplified.sol#L475) at any time.
 This problem persists all the down way to TLDs, as the ENS root is controlled by the ENS multisig.

-`aragon-id` contains a collection of contracts meant to be used together to mitigate this issue for users assigned to a subdomain.
+`aragon-id` contains a collection of contracts meant to be used together to mitigate this issue for users assigned to a subnode.
 It is heavily influenced by [prior work from Nick Johnson](https://gist.github.com/Arachnid/3acaf6ed437ee79e8e894b2ce5e82441).

 ### Contracts